hermanhmo/bulkrater/README.md

 Feel free to create a new model with your own data set, or add to the current data set (located at models/meal_scoring_dataset.csv) and retrain the model using the **models/polynomial_regression_trainer.py**

 The current evaluation metrics for the machine learning model are a Mean Squared Error (MSE) of 0.7798 and an R² Score of 0.8786.
+This indicates a strong predictive capability, where approximately 88% of the variance in meal ratings is explained by the model, and the average squared difference between the predicted and actual ratings is relatively low.

 ## Run the prebuilt web app on Google Cloud: